Shirley (2020 film): Production

 On May 16, 2018, it was announced that Josephine Decker was set to direct an adaptation of Susan Scarf Merrell's novel Shirley, based on a screenplay by Sarah Gubbins.
 Producers were set to include Jeffrey Soros, Simon Horsman, Christine Vachon, David Hinojosa, Elisabeth Moss, Sue Naegle, and Gubbins.
 Production companies involved with the film were slated to consist of Los Angeles Media Fund and Killer Films.
 Martin Scorsese serves as an executive producer.

 Alongside the initial production announcement, it was confirmed that Elisabeth Moss and Michael Stuhlbarg had been cast as Shirley Jackson and Stanley Hyman, respectively.
 On September 6, 2018, it was announced that Odessa Young and Logan Lerman had joined the cast of the film.

 Principal photography for the film began in late July 2018 in Jefferson Heights, New York.
 Scenes were also filmed at Vassar College, which stood in for Bennington College.

 Release

-It had its world premiere at the Sundance Film Festival on January 25, 2020.
+Shirley had its world premiere at the Sundance Film Festival on January 25, 2020.
 Decker won a U.S. Dramatic Special Jury Award for Auteur Filmmaking.
-Shortly after, Neon acquired distribution rights to the film.
-It was released on June 5, 2020.
+Shortly afterward, Neon acquired distribution rights to the film.
+It was released in the United States on Hulu and video on demand and in select drive-in theaters on June 5, 2020.